-- 17.1 The Trust requires staff not to engage in unsuitable or inappropriate activities in school or outside school when using Academy equipment or systems as they risk both the safety of staff and reputation of the Trust and its academies.
-Such activities, in addition to unlawful behaviour, might include accessing pornography, promoting discrimination, threatening behaviour, racist material and any other actions which breach the principles of this Online Safety Policy. - 17.2 Social Media Protecting Professional Identity
+- 18.1 The Trust requires staff not to engage in unsuitable or inappropriate activities in school or outside school when using Trust equipment or systems as they risk both the safety of staff and reputation of the Trust.
+Such activities, in addition to unlawful behaviour, might include accessing pornography, promoting discrimination, threatening behaviour, racist material and any other actions which breach the principles of this Online Safety Policy. - 18.2 Social Media Protecting Professional Identity

-The Trust provides the following measures to ensure reasonable steps are in place to minimise risk of harm to students, staff and the Trust:
+The Trust provides the following measures to ensure reasonable steps are in place to minimise risk of harm to pupils, staff and the Trust:

-• Training, including acceptable use, social media risks, checking of settings, data protection and reporting issues.

-- Clear reporting guidance, including responsibilities, procedures and sanctions. - Risk assessment, including legal risk.
+- Training, including acceptable use, social media risks, checking of settings, data protection and reporting issues. - Clear reporting guidance, including responsibilities, procedures and sanctions. - Risk assessment, including legal risk.

-Academy staff should ensure that:
+Staff should ensure that:

-- No reference is made in social media to students, parents/carers or Academy staff and that they do not engage in online discussion on personal matters relating to members of the Academy and/or the Trust community. - Personal opinions are not to be attributed to the Trust, the Academy or the local governing body. - They regularly check security settings on personal social media profiles to minimise risk of loss of personal information. - They have read and are aware of the Trust's Code of Conduct and HR22 Social Media (Staff) Policy, in particular the very limited circumstances in which communication or any connection with students on social media accounts is permitted, which is available on the Trust's website.
+- No reference is made in social media to pupils, parents/carers or staff and that they do not engage in online discussion on personal matters relating to members of the Trust community. - Personal opinions are not to be attributed to the Trust, the Academy/setting or the local governing body/Trustees. - They regularly check security settings on personal social media profiles to minimise risk of loss of personal information. - They have read and are aware of the Trust's Code of Conduct and HR22 Social Media (Staff) Policy, in particular to the very limited circumstances in which communication or any connection with pupils on social media accounts is permitted. - 18.3 User Actions

-17.3 User Actions